RSS

 I first met N and P at one of my open houses.
 We briefly discussed downsizing and how major a life change it can be, and that the decision to move, or not, is a huge decision to make and for some a significant hurdle to tackle.
 After some light-hearted conversations and a few chuckles, we arranged a time to meet at their home to continue the conversation.

-Our meeting at their home was excellent.
-As we talked, I could sense they were grappling with the idea of leaving a house they had lived in for decades, filled with memories and comfort.
+At our scheduled meeting, I could sense they were grappling with the idea of leaving a house they had lived in for decades, filled with memories and comfort.
 Yet they knew making a proactive decision to move to a more user friendly home without stairs, easy access and walkability was being proactive instead of possibly down the road, a mandatory or what I call a crisis move, which is a completely different experience when one has to move instead of wants to move!
 True to my approach, I didn’t rush in with suggestions.
 Instead, I listened.
 I simply gave them space to share their thoughts, any concerns and answer their questions.
 I wanted to better understand their needs then provide them with information and options, and also to offer reassurance that I was there to help in whatever way they needed.
 I invited them to one of my free seminars on rightsizing- as felt the topics I share, would shed some light, which they attended and I believe did shed some light.

 I received a lovely Google Review from N and P. Reading their words of appreciation was a heartfelt reminder of why I do what I do.
 Their kind review spoke of how grateful they were for my support, my patience, and my dedication to making their rightsizing journey as smooth as possible.
 It was an emotional reminder of how deeply rewarding it is to be a trusted guide for others during such a significant transition.